rohit114/fan-fight/README.md

     Problem Statement:
-    API that takes the input variable as discounting %age for contest entry fee and discounts for the user and when user joins the contest after getting discount it deducts the money with above logic from user’s wallet
+    API that takes the input variable as discounting %age for contest entry fee and discounts for the user and when user joins the contest after getting discount it deducts the money with  logic (refer problem statement pdf) from user’s wallet

     route: `contest/join`
     method: POST